ChinmayHegde24/Pytest-KMS-HDFS/test_hdfs/readme.md

 ## `test_encryption.py`

  **main highlights :**
  Encryption zone creation in HDFS

- Giving permissions to specific user over read write operation on the file present in created Encryption zone (EZ) Read-write operation by unauthorised user in EZ
+ Giving permissions to specific user over read write operation on the file present in the created Encryption zone (EZ)

+ Read-write operation by unauthorised user in EZ

 **setup_environment:**
-After bringing up containers some extra things needs to be done before directly running test cases As HDFS needs to communicate with KMS to fetch key details , adding some KMS_PROPERTY in core-site.xml file Restarting conatiner to bring new added changes
+After bringing up containers some extra things needs to be done before directly running test cases

+As HDFS needs to communicate with KMS to fetch key details , adding some KMS_PROPERTY in core-site.xml file

+Restarting conatiner to bring new added changes

 **get_error_logs :**             fetches logs from both KMS and HDFS container and displays in the case of some errors and exceptions while testing